Bare-knuckle boxing: Early history

 The record for the longest bare-knuckle fight is listed as 6 hours and 15 minutes for a match between James Kelly and Jonathan Smith, fought near Fiery Creek in Australia on 3 December 1855, when Smith gave in after 17 rounds.

 The bare-knuckle fighter Jem Mace is listed as having the longest professional career of any fighter in history.
 He fought for more than 35 years into his 60s, and recorded his last exhibition bout in 1909 at the age of 78.

 Professional bare-knuckle boxing was never legal under any federal or state laws in the United States until Wyoming became the first to legalize on 20 March 2018.
 Prior to that date, the chief sanctioning organization for bare-knuckle boxing was the magazine National Police Gazette, which set up matches and issued championship belts throughout the 1880s.
 The Police Gazette sanctioned what is considered the last major bare-knuckle heavyweight world championship, between John L. Sullivan and Jake Kilrain on 8 July 1889, with Sullivan emerging as the victor.

+By the 1880s, bare-knuckle prize-fighting in Britain coexisted with the growing respectability of regulated gloved boxing under the Marquess of Queensberry Rules (established in 1867).
+Historian Sarah Elizabeth Cox has described the period as one in which “respectable” gloved contests and illegal bare-knuckle prize-fights operated alongside each other, with the latter associated with police raids, press criticism for brutality and matches that could last for hours.

 Other noted champions were Tom Hyer, Yankee Sullivan, Nonpareil Dempsey, Tom Sharkey, Bob Fitzsimmons, and John Morrissey.

 Rules

 Classical pugilism began to adopt rules by the mid-18th century to decrease cases of injuries and death, while also showcasing the sport as a respectable athletic endeavor.
-There were three rules that were adopted until the acceptance of modern gloved boxing.
+There were two rules that were adopted until the acceptance of modern gloved boxing.